 Once you have entered a valid book id, click on Test, then on Create.

-We are going to use books from two authors and see if a predictive model can tell by which authors a given paragraph is written.
+We are going to use books from two authors and see if a predictive model can tell by which author a given paragraph is written.

 We constructed a train dataset with two books written by Charles Dickens (Oliver Twist and Great Expectations) and two written by Mark Twain (Tom Sawyer and Huckleberry Finn).
 The test set is composed of David Copperfield and The Prince and the Pauper from Charles Dickens and Mark Twain respectively.
 To do so we created a custom dataset “book” and set the id for each book.
 Then we use a stack recipe to compile the books of the train and the books test set.